cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 > Schedule tasks

 Users can send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/schedule` endpoint to schedule tasks for today.
 Note that this action task can also be scheduled and executed at 6am daily, by setting `TASKS_ENABLED=true`.

+> Records of service tasks

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{timestamp}` endpoint to retrieve all tasks for the target date, where `timestamp` is the UNIX timestamp.

 #### 2.6.7 Archive contract route